 Use the toolkit

 - Launch Visual Studio 2019.

 - Select Create a new project.

-- Choose Microsoft Teams App and select Next.
+- Search for Microsoft Teams App and select Next.

-- You will arrive at the Configure your new project screen where you can choose the Project name, Location, and Solution name.
+- In the Configure your new project, enter the Project name, Location, and Solution name.

 Configure your app

 At its core, the Teams app embraces three components:

 The Microsoft Teams client (web, desktop or mobile) where users interact with your app.